 Residential & Commercial Electrician (Systems)

 While both residential and commercial electricians use similar tools and equipment, there are some differences in the types and sizes of equipment used.
 Residential electricians typically work with smaller, single-phase electrical systems, while commercial electricians work with larger, three-phase electrical systems.
 This means that commercial electricians may need to use larger equipment, such as transformers and switchgear, to handle the higher voltage and power demands of commercial buildings.
-Additionally, commercial electricians may need to use specialized equipment, such as bucket trucks or scissor lifts, to access electrical systems in high-rise buildings or other hard-to-reach areas.
+Additionally, commercial electricians may need to use specialised equipment, such as bucket trucks or scissor lifts, to access electrical systems in high-rise buildings or other hard-to-reach areas.

-Choosing the Right Electrician for Your Needs
+Choosing the Right Electrician for Your Project

 When it comes to choosing an electrician, it’s important to consider your specific needs.
 If you’re a homeowner in need of electrical repairs or installations, a residential electrician may be the best choice for you.
 On the other hand, if you own or manage a commercial building, you’ll likely need the expertise of a commercial electrician.